Cobh: Arts and culture

 The Sirius Arts Centre is a hub for the arts in Cobh and is located on the waterfront.
 It hosts cultural events and music concerts both in-house and around Cobh.

 The Cobh Peoples Regatta is held every year around August, and includes onstage performances from local musicians and performers as well as a pageant to decide the 'Regatta Queen'.
 The festival typically ends with a fireworks display over the harbour.

 Cobh was the setting for the 2009 Connor McPherson film The Eclipse, and also used as a filming location for the 1999 movie Angela's Ashes.

 Education

-Cobh has several primary and secondary schools, including Colaiste Muire secondary school and Cobh Community College.
+Cobh has several primary and secondary schools, including Colaiste Muire secondary school and Carrignafoy Community College.
 Scoil Iosaef Naofa is a boys' primary school in the town, and has reached the Sciath na Scoil finals (in hurling and gaelic football) on several occasions.

 Sport

 Cobh GAA is the local GAA club, and has a centre for gaelic games at Carrignafoy.

 Cobh Pirates RFC are the town's rugby union club, and compete at underage and other levels.
 The club celebrated its 125th anniversary in 2015.
 They play their home games at 'The Paddocks' in Newtown, where facilities include a gym, two playing pitches, a training pitch and a rubber training surface.
 The Cobh Pirates Ladies team was formed circa 2010.